-5 Things We Should Stop Saying to Girls
+5 Really Stupid Things We Need to Stop Saying to Girls

 Forty Years Later and It's Still Bad Advice

 I recently overheard my mother giving my 18-year-old son the same bad advice she gave me forty years prior.
 She was talking to him about the senior ball, saying, “if a girl asks you to it, say yes even if you don't like her.
 Otherwise, you'll hurt her feelings.”
 When I talked with him about his grandmother's suggestion, he told me he just blew it off, knowing instinctively it was wrong and ridiculous.

 It made me wonder, though, about the many women such as myself who took that advice to heart when we were girls.
 We made choices based on the belief that being nice and not hurting someone's feelings were our main mission in life.
 We were taught at a young age that if you weren't being nice, you were being bad and selfish.
 Being told that again and again stripped us of our autonomy and made us victims of our circumstance.